LLAW’s NUCLEAR WORLD TODAY, Post #1,152, Tuesday, (12/30/2025)

 3. Nuclear Power Emergencies

-4. Nuclear War
+4. Nuclear War Threats

-5. Nuclear War Threats
+5. Nuclear War

-7. IAEA Weekly News (Friday’s only)
+7. IAEA News (Friday’s only) (Not available today)

 A current Digest of major nuclear media headlines with automated links is listed below by nuclear Category (in the above listed order).
 If a Category heading does not appear in the daily news Digest, it means there was no news reported from this Category today.
 Generally, the three best articles in each Category from around the nuclear world(s) are Posted.
 Occasionally, if a Post is important enough, it may be listed in multiple Categories.